 Coonawarra Accommodation, Hotels, Motels & Winery / Vineyard Cottages

-Coonawarra is popular for its many winery tours, where visitors are driven along Riddoch Highway in and out of the vineyards that span the road for over 20 kms.
+Coonawarra is popular for its many winery tours, where visitors are driven along Riddoch Highway in and out of the vineyards that span the road for over 20 km.
 Once on a tour, visitors will have the opportunity to taste an array of award-winning white and red wines and the occasional cider.
-Pairing these wines with a variety of delicious local produce, makes a trip to Coonawarra an unfortettable one.
+Pairing these wines with a variety of delicious local produce makes a trip to Coonawarra an unforgettable one.

 At Coonawarra, there are many wineries that open their cellar doors for wine tastings.
 The winemakers are more than happy to talk to visitors about the history of their vineyards and are more than happy to offer a taste of their most popular or unique wines.
-You will often find the wine varieties cheaper direct from the wineseller and often some of the special varieties are only sold direct to the public from the winery.
+You will often find the wine varieties cheaper direct from the wine seller and often some of the special varieties are only sold directly to the public from the winery.

 Some cellar doors also offer food service including cheese platters, tapas or a full restaurant menu.
-Check out the a few of the local winesellers and spend some time tasting these award-winning wines on a weekend away at Coonawarra.
+Check out a few of the local wine sellers and spend some time tasting these award-winning wines on a weekend away at Coonawarra.